 Enjoy a mini-lesson on Space School!
 In this post, teachers will find several activities, questions, and topics designed to help them lead in-class discussions with students aged 10-15!

 Now more than ever is the time to consider the realities and history of Black-Canadian communities.
 Watch, discover, and learn alongside your students with a selection of educational resources from the NFB’s collection.

 Educators can use these two NFB films to discuss gender identity in classes such as history, media studies, civics, and English.

 Did you know that NFB Education updates its films, playlists, and educational offers every week?
-Here's everything new on NFB Education this December!
+Here's everything new on NFB Education this June!

 This week NFB Education wrapped up Asian Heritage Month with a series of films that portray the Chinese-Canadian experience.

 This week we've something for everyone.
 From watching quality films to creating your very own, check out this week's offer.